Giulian617/Proiect_poo/README.md

 - [x] Scurtă descriere a temei alese, ce v-ați propus să implementați

-  A puzzle game with trains and rails, with a very small story and a few characters, based on the game Railbound which is available on Steam.
+  A puzzle game with trains and rails, with a very small story and a few characters, based on the game [Railbound](https://store.steampowered.com/app/1967510/Railbound/).

 ## Tema 1